rmwenzel/ames_house_prices/README.md

 ## Data

-There are several related datasets in `/data`:
+There are several related data files in `/data`:

-- `train.csv`, `test.csv` - Original Kaggle train and test sets
+- `train.csv`, `test.csv` - Original Kaggle train and test data
-- `orig.csv` - Full dataset with some metadata (`dtypes` and `MultiIndex`) for convenience in loading to `pandas.DataFrame`
+- `orig.csv` - Train and test data together with some metadata (`dtypes` and `MultiIndex`) for convenience in loading to `pandas.DataFrame`
 - `clean.csv` - Processed and cleaned version of `orig.csv`

-Both full and cleaned datasets are created and discussed in the notebook `process.ipynb`.
+Both `orig.csv` and `clean.csv` are created and discussed in the notebook `process.ipynb`.
 They can also be built by running the script `process.py`